 Cycling is like an addition, just make sure your husband or wife doesn’t find out how much you are paying for your hobby! 🙂

-Having a hard times choosing?
+Having a hard time choosing?
 Some tips for helping you decide…

 If you’re an entry-level rider, the Diamondback Overdrive ST is hard to beat from every angle, thanks to its decent 27.5” wheels and worthy component set.
-By investing more, you might consider Diamondback’s venerable Overdrive Comp 29er – the best 29er for entry-level mountain bikers.
+By investing more, you might consider Diamondback’s venerable Overdrive 29 2 – the best 29er for entry-level mountain bikers.

 As stated, choosing a super cheap full-suspension bike may not be a good value at all.
-One full-suspension bike which will represent a whorthwhile value is the 2018 Atroz Comp.
-This winner includes a nice mix of Shimano, RockShox and SRAM components.
+One full-suspension bike which will represent a worthwhile value is the 2018 Atroz 3.
+This winner includes a nice mix of Shimano, RockShox, and SRAM components.

 If you have higher expectations or need more suspension travel, then the Diamondback Mason Comp Plus is a big winner.
 With its well-designed frame and great components from SRAM and Shimano, it’s a hard one to beat!

-For mountain bikers demanding even more performance, we suggest the Diamondback Mission 2.
+For mountain bikers demanding even more performance, we suggest the Diamondback Mission 2C Carbon.
 This dirt ripper is ready to crush, thanks to aggressive geometry and its competence in a multitude of off-road riding situations.
-It has the full range of great components and design that will satisfy your need to shred your local trails and more.
+It has a full range of great components and design that will satisfy your need to shred your local trails and more.

 PS!
 Like this guide?
 Feel free to spread the word and share below 🙂